tom-23/TasmoManager/README.md

 ## Downloads

-Go to the [releases section](https://github.com/tom-23/TasmoManager/releases) on this repo and user the latest release, click on Assets and download the installer for your system.
+Go to the [releases section](https://github.com/tom-23/TasmoManager/releases) on this repo and under the latest release, click on Assets and download the installer for your system.

 ## Documenation